 "Coherence" is not just smart science fiction: it's a triumph of crafty independent filmmaking, made with few resources and big ambition.
-Director James Ward Byrkit stripped his vision down to the barest of bones to achieve a mind-shifting, metaphysical freakout about a dinner party gone cosmically awry.
+Gotham-nominated debut director James Ward Byrkit stripped his vision down to the barest of bones to achieve a mind-shifting, metaphysical freakout about a dinner party gone cosmically awry.
 This film explodes with ideas, and it has that thing we always hope for at the movies: the element of surprise.

 Shot in sequence, in one location on a beer budget, "Coherence" gathers eight longtime friends and lovers hoping for a pleasant night on Earth -- only they, along with space and time and reality, are about to be torn inexplicably asunder by a comet passing overhead.
 Inject some heady quantum physics, volatile emotions and parallel realities into the equation, and the film goes completely rogue.

 Byrkit brought eight unwitting actors to his Santa Monica home, threw them a few red herrings and set them loose for five days knowing that the film could evolve organically, like great jazz, if he kept his players in the dark.
 But he and co-storywriter Alex Manugian weren't just making it up as they went along.

 "Coherence," Byrkit's directorial debut, played theaters over the Summer and is on VOD.
 We spoke on the phone.
 (Watch clips from the film after the jump, and read my review here.)